-The Injury Firm Las Vegas is a law firm that prides itself on helping people that have been injured due to another driver who has left the scene of an accident, leaving you high and dry.
-Our lawyers have handled countless cases involving hit and runs.
-Our attorneys will help you find out who hit you through their extensive knowledge in investigating coverage in these types of accidents.
+The Injury Firm Las Vegas is a law firm that prides itself on helping people that have been injured due to another driver who has left the scene of an accident.
+Our experienced Las Vegas car accident lawyer has handled countless cases involving hit and run accidents.
+Our Las Vegas hit and run accident lawyers will help you find out who hit you through their extensive knowledge in investigating coverage in these types of accidents.

 What Is A Hit And Run?

 NRS 484E.010 through 484E.030 requires that anyone involved in an accident involving property damage or personal injury to stop and exchange their information with the other party involved in the accident.
 It even requires that you render reasonable assistance to the other party if it appears necessary.
-This means that failing to stop and abide by the requirements of NRS 484E is an illegal, a crime, and punishable by law.
+This means that failing to stop and abide by the requirements of NRS 484E is illegal and punishable by law.

 Penalties For The Negligent Driver

 There are both civil and criminal penalties involved in being involved in a hit and run accident.
 In fact, you could receive a citation or even go to jail.
 Some insurance companies will refuse to defend you if you were involved in a hit and run accident, meaning that you could end up with a big punitive damage award against you and have to pay the bill.
 If you are assigned a judgment against you and you fail to pay it, you may have your wages garnished.

 Who Is Held Liable In A Hit And Run?